 - the magistrate deciding on whether you are guilty or not

 - the magistrate deciding on penalties, if they have found you guilty.

 If you change your mind and decide to plead guilty, your case can still go ahead on that day.
 You should tell the court and prosecution as soon as you can if you decide to plead guilty, so that the prosecution does not organise witnesses to come to court.

 Preparing for the contest mention and contested hearing

 Ask the court to arrange an interpreter if you or your witnesses need one.
 Do this at least five days before your case.
 If the court arranges the interpreter for you there will be no fee.

 Organise your witnesses.
 Witnesses must be at court for the contested hearing.
 Tell them when they have to come to court.
-You might need to get a witness summons if your witness will not come or if their employer wants proof that they need to be in court.
+You might need to get a if your witness will not come or if their employer wants proof that they need to be in court.